nickbax/hermes/readme.md

 # Hermes-eth

 Password-protected Ethereum message encryption with optional verification.
-Messages are encrypted using AES-256-GCM with keys derived from Ethereum wallet signatures and passwords.
+Messages are encrypted using AES-256-GCM with keys derived from Ethereum wallet signatures and either a secret key or password.

 It is loosely based on [EIP-5630](https://eips.ethereum.org/EIPS/eip-5630).

 A test version is available on IPFS here: https://ipfs.io/ipfs/bafybeigjvecrlmlthwijbtcp62v2hy4fvwivcweksoyfrzcqjbjzzihtwi/